LRP6: Interactions

 Canonical WNT signals are transduced through Frizzled receptor and LRP5/LRP6 coreceptor to downregulate GSK3beta (GSK3B) activity not depending on Ser-9 phosphorylation.
 Reduction of canonical Wnt signals upon depletion of LRP5 and LRP6 results in p120-catenin degradation.

 LRP6 is regulated by extracellular proteins in the Dickkopf (Dkk) family (like DKK1), sclerostin, R-spondins and members of the cysteine-knot-type protein family.

 Clinical significance

+Common genetic variants of LRP6 have been associated with the risks for hyperlipidemia, atherosclerosis, coronary disease, and late-onset Alzheimer's disease in the general population.

 Loss-of-function mutations or LRP6 in humans lead to increased plasma LDL and triglycerides, hypertension, diabetes and osteoporosis.
 Similarly, mice with a loss-of-function Lrp6 mutation have low bone mass.
 LRP6 is critical in bone's anabolic response to parathyroid hormone (PTH) treatment, whereas LRP5 is not involved.
 On the other hand, LRP6 does not appear active in mechanotransduction (bone's response to forces), while LRP5 is critical in that role.

 Sclerostin, one of the inhibitors of LRP6, is a promising osteocyte-specific Wnt antagonist in osteoporosis clinical trials.